angular/angular/aio/content/guide/service-worker-config.md

  * `?` is matched literally; that is, it matches *only* the character `?`.

 ### `version`
 Occasionally APIs change formats in a way that is not backward-compatible.
-A new version of the app may not be compatible with the old API format and thus may not be compatible with existing cached resources from that API.
+A new version of the application may not be compatible with the old API format and thus may not be compatible with existing cached resources from that API.

 `version` provides a mechanism to indicate that the resources being cached have been updated in a backwards-incompatible way, and that the old cache entries&mdash;those from previous versions&mdash;should be discarded.